learn-co-curriculum/python-p3-decorators/README.md

 <p>While there's a <code>print()</code> statement inside of the
 <code>greet()</code> function, it won't be interpreted if <code>greet()</code>
 is not invoked.</p>

+  <p>Also, note that <code>hello("Guido")()</code> is invoking the return value of the function.
+So, if we don't return a function from hello but instead return nothing, we'd then also get a TypeError: 'NoneType' object is not callable</p>

 </p>
 </details>